yitaozh/yitaozh.github.io/source/_posts/Study-Plan-2024-Fall.md

 ## The current progress

+* I have 3 more contest to review
+* I can do one contest per day, with 6 reviews per day

+## The overall plan

+1. Work on leetcode contests, then Meta questions
+2. Work on MIT 6.824, one unit per day
+    * Use the previous evening for the Preparation
+    * Main work time: afternoon

+### Previous

 * Today is 9/19/2024
 * The review is at 7/31, which means I have 50 days to review
 * The recorded problem is at 8/11, which means I have 39 days to add new problem